ortlo018/Managed-MLFlow/README.md

 The data set we used for this project contained 5,232 chest X-Ray images from patients with pneumonia (3,883 images) and patients without pneumonia (1,349 images).
 This data set can be found at https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

+To replicate our work as showcased at the Trends Marketplace event or as demonstrated in our video below, please download any of the above notebooks and import them into Databricks.
+We hope that you find them easy to run, and with help of our video, are able to experience the trackability and reproducibility aspect that Managed MLFlow provides.
+We recommend running the above notebooks with a GPU instance as run times may be longer than normal as we use pretrained Convolutional Nueral Networks such as MobileNet and ResNet as an example.
+However, after you have a comfortable feel for how Managed MLFlow can be a valuable resource for you, we encourage you to play around with it with your own models and let us know what you think!

 Our Flier Link:

 Our Video Link: https://youtu.be/TRo-1Z8Gx0g